HumanCellAtlas/query-service/README.md

 #### Database management

-Run `python -m dcpquery.db --help` for a list of commands available to maange the database.
+Run `python -m dcpquery.db --help` for a list of commands available to manage the database.
 By default, this script connects to the PostgreSQL database running on localhost.
 To connect to the remote database listed in the service configuration, add `--db remote` to the command.